brettkromkamp/contextualise/README.rst

 Docker
 --------------
 Support for running Contextualise within `Docker <https://www.docker.com/>`_ is still in development.
-To run it from the root of a local clone of the source.
+To run it from the root of a local clone of the source:

 1. Create a ``settings.ini`` file in the root, e.g.,::